-- All the benefits of Betterment Digital.
+All the benefits of Betterment Digital.

 	- Human financial advice on all investments, within and outside of Betterment accounts.
 That includes managing 401(k)s, real estate, stocks and more.

-- Unlimited access to CFP® credentialed financial advisors for all life planning decisions that impact your money; retirement, having a child, getting married and more.
+	- Unlimited access to Certified Financial Planners or CFP® credentialed financial advisors for all life planning decisions that impact your money; retirement, having a child, getting married and more.